Rxann/lima-server/README.md

 _If you are running this on a server, make sure to port forward it_

-3: Send data to the server using lima-client on your website or app!
+3: Send data to the server using the parameters of os,arch,totalmem or use [lima-client]{https://www.npmjs.com/package/lima-client}

 _Server operates on port 2525_